Everything you need to know about visiting Dubai in March

 You can read our complete guide to Dubai Weather in March here, as well as our suggested ideas of what to pack for Dubai in March.

-- Further Reading: The best times to visit Dubai: Every season explained
+Further Reading: The best times to visit Dubai: Every season explained

 Dubai Special Events March 2023

-- World Art Dubai will take place this year at Dubai World Trade Centre from 16 to 19 March 2022.
+- World Art Dubai will take place this year at Dubai World Trade Centre from 9 to 12 March 2023.

-- Don’t miss the always packed lineup of musical events and theatrical performances at Dubai Opera throughout the month.
+- Don’t miss the always-packed lineup of musical events and theatrical performances at Dubai Opera throughout the month.

-Suggested Dubai activities in March 2023
+Suggested Dubai Activities in March 2023

 March is starting to warm up but still mild enough to be out and about, so let’s make the most of the outdoor weather with these suggestions perfect for your March itinerary: